 34-19-5 (.650) mark over past three seasons

-Kobylinski, a 2003 Central grad, served as executive director and director of coaching for the Little Illini Soccer Club in Champaign, Ill. from 2005-11.
+A 2003 Central grad, Kobylinski served as executive director and director of coaching for the Little Illini Soccer Club in Champaign, Ill. from 2005-11.
 He also served as assistant women’s soccer coach at Parkland College (Ill.) in 2010.

 In 2005 Kobylinski was the co-head coach for the New Castle (Ind.)
 High School boys soccer team that went 13-4-2 and in the previous two seasons was an assistant men’s soccer coach at Division I Eastern Illinois University, which competes in the Summit League.
 He received a master’s degree there in 2004.